Best Practices for Social Media posts

-An @callout is used to directly link to another profile on the same platform.
+An @mention is used to directly link to another profile on the same platform.
 This is useful when there are multiple UH related accounts, and you want your followers to also be able to find, follow, or respond to other accounts.
-When referencing another UH Hilo office with a social media account, the first reference to their profile should be an _@callout to their profile name._ When you start entering their profile name (follwing the @), some platforms will auto-suggest usernames.
+When referencing another UH Hilo office with a social media account, the first reference to their profile should be a @mention to their profile name.
+When you start entering their profile name (follwing the @), some platforms will auto-suggest usernames.

-Sometimes, the profile preview will not show up when you type the name of an account. @Callouts require that the profile name be used, not the profile Title.
+Sometimes, the profile preview will not show up when you type the name of an account. @Mentions require that the profile name be used, not the profile Title.
 So, an account called

 @UHHilo would appear when you start typing

 @uhh, but an account called

 @uhh-cobe would not be found when you start typing

 University.
 For best results, use similar and consistent branding for all of your profile pages.

 Find a link to all current office, unit, and department level UH Hilo Social Media accounts on the UH Hilo around the web page.

 Images should be of an appropriate size for sharing on the internet.
 Modern phones create very high resolution images, often much larger than practical for sharing.
 Social media sites will resize images files that are too large.
 Too see, or reduce, the file size of an image file on your device, use the resize image tool.